-The general goals for watershed management are to promote access, recreation and investment in the water, wildlife, and culture of a defined region.
+Watershed planning is an approach for managing water resources within specified drainage areas or watersheds and addresses problems in a holistic manner that reflects the interdependency of water uses, competing demands, and the desires of a wide range of stakeholders in addressing watershed problems and opportunities.
 USACE held public meetings and meetings with project sponsors and stakeholders, from the initiation of the White River Basin Comprehensive Study in 2002 and continuing through 2014.
 The vision for the White River basin and the Cache River basin, has been discussed at these meetings.